FastTrack Automation Studio

 FastTrack Automation Studio (formerly known as FastTrack Scripting Host), often referred to as just FastTrack, is a scripting language for Windows IT System Administrators.
 The product’s goal is to handle any kind of scripting that might be required to automate processes with Microsoft Windows networks.
-The web site of the product is located at www.fasttrackscript.com.

 Manufacturer

 FastTrack is produced by FastTrack Software, which is headquartered in Aalborg, Denmark.
 The product is promoted by the manufacturer as a one-stop shop for Windows script writers and its development paradigm is “one operation = one script line”.
 Script writers use a purpose-built editor to create scripts, inserting script lines via menus, drag’n drop, or simply typing them in.
 Scripts may be used out of the box, created from scratch, imported from forums or other users, or customized from product documentation.